SylviaOne/Repo-hub/README.md

-## A dad washes his car with his son.
-But after a while, the son says, "why can't you just use a sponge?"
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.